 Anger can be processed by going on a run, practicing yoga, or mindfully engaging in deep breathing.
 While these are all great tactics, what happens when your anger is directed at your partner in the heat of the moment?

 Anger can overwhelm even the most self-reflective and self-aware person.
 When you are flooded, your pulse races and your limbic system takes over, making rational thought almost impossible.

-It’s important to understand that anger is often a red herring which covers up more vulnerable feelings such as embarrassment, sadness, and hopelessness.
+It’s important to understand that anger is often a red herring that covers up more vulnerable feelings such as embarrassment, sadness, and hopelessness.

 While deflecting anger in the moment may not be possible, it is possible to identify the feelings beneath.
 So how do you do this?

 Consider The Narrative Of Your Anger And Use Those Phrases As Keys To Unlock Your Underlying Primary Emotions.

 For example, this is how Ruth feels after her husband bailed on their date night: